Restricted Gauge Theory Formalism and Unimodular Gravity: Effective action for theories with first-stage reducible gauge generators

 \section{Effective action for theories with first-stage reducible gauge generators}

 In this section we briefly review Batalin-Vilkovisky (BV) formalism for the first-stage reducible gauge theories.
-We mainly regard this as the gauge extension of the theory which prescribes suitable way to construct quantum effective action.

-Throughout this section (and in most other sections unless otherwise indicated) we use DeWitt condensed notations.
-All indices are of condensed nature and combine discrete bundle and continuous spacetime point components.
+Throughout this section (and in the most of other sections unless otherwise indicated) we use DeWitt condensed notations.
+All indices are of condensed nature and combine discrete bundle and continuous spacetime{-}point labels.
 Two-index quantities are two-point kernels and summation over contracted indices implies the corresponding spacetime integration.
-Ranges of condensed indices to be summed and integrated over formally reflect the continuum of spacetime points and discrete spin-tensor labels of fields.
-Ranks of two-point kernels of linear operators and forms thus refer to their functional space dimensionality.
+Ranges of condensed indices \HIDE{to be summed and integrated over formally{,} }reflect the continuum of spacetime points and the discrete spin-tensor labels of fields.
+The ranks of two-point kernels of linear operators and forms thus refer to their functional space dimensionality.